openlattice/openlattice-help-site-old/_guides/linking.md

 description: Link and merge data across your Entity Sets.
 ---

-* TOC
+1. TOC
 {:toc}

-## Step 1: Choose entity sets to link
+## Choose entity sets to link

 In the dropdown menu, select the two (or more) entity sets you want to link.

 > **Note:** Existing linked datasets can appear in the menu, since once you link a dataset, you can continue to link it with other datasets.

-## Step 2: Choose property types to link
+## Choose property types to link

 Select the properties you want to use for the linking.
 For example, you may want to link two datasets by matching First and Last Names.